Harrison, Richard

 Biographical Text

-Richard Harrison, one of Exeter City’s many Lancashire-born players from the club’s Southern League days, arrived from Manchester City in 1909 but only made eight league appearances.
+Richard Harrison, one of Exeter City’s many Lancashire-born players during the club’s Southern League days, arrived from Manchester City in 1909 but only made eight league appearances.

-He first came to prominence as a 15-year-old playing as a centre-half for Newton Heath Victoria, and then as an outside left for Newton Heath Amateurs.
-He turned professional at the age of 19 and spent three and half seasons playing for Rossendale in the Lancashire Combination.
-He then had half a season with Bacup, but transferred back again to Rossendale.
-From there he went to Manchester City and hit 32 goals in just 19 reserve team outings.
+Richard first came to prominence as a 15-year-old playing as a centre-half for Newton Heath Victoria and then as an outside-left for Newton Heath Amateurs.
+He turned professional at the age of 19 and spent three-and-a-half seasons playing for Rossendale in the Lancashire Combination.
+He then had a brief spell with Bacup before returning to Rossendale ahead of a switch to Manchester City where he hit 32 goals in just 19 reserve team outings.

 Appearances